AlbertusAlanMehetabel/JelaJava/README.md

 ## Description

-Machine Learning merupakan logika atau otak dari aplikasi JelaJava. adapun tahapan yang dilakukan, diantaranya:
+Machine Learning is the logic or brain of the JelaJava application.
+As for the stages carried out, including:
 1. Collecting Dataset
-2. Melakukan Modelling
+2. Modeling
-3. Melakukan Deployment
+3. Deployment

-Setelah proses diatas sudah dilakukan semua, akan menghasilkan sebuah model h5 dan json file.
+After all the above processes have been carried out, it will produce an h5 model and JSON file.